realtalk@MIT Policies

 1] Talk: Share your voice with a small group of peers, in person or virtual.

 Participants are organized into small-group conversations (~60-90 minutes, in person or on video, with recorded audio) among people with common bonds or experiences, such as first-year students, dormmates, affinity groups, or affiliate groups.
-Participants can choose a version of these small-group conversations that does not include recordings, transcriptions, or any technology (Option A), or they can opt in to the version of these small-group conversations that includes recordings, transcriptions, and other Fora app features (Option B).
-(See above, Your Voice, for more information on these two Options.)
 The conversations are led by trained MIT community members who encourage sharing personal experiences over opinions, which research shows increases empathy, respect, and trust.

 2] Understand: Leverage human-led, technology-assisted methods to identify patterns and highlight key comments from across all conversations.

-In the future, trained realtalk “community sensemakers” will use AI tools to find themes across these highlights, surfacing commonalities between people and their experiences that might otherwise go unnoticed.
-Cortico, realtalk@MIT’s technology service provider, uses only AI tools that have an explicit policy forbidding data harvesting.
+Post-conversation, participants actively review the recording and transcript to highlight key comments from across all conversations.
+This is always done with the consent of the speaker.
+Building on this foundation, trained realtalk “community sensemakers” use AI tools to find themes across these highlights, surfacing commonalities between people and their experiences that might otherwise go unnoticed.

 3] Share: Hear audio medleys of voices from across the MIT community, and explore patterns and insights from a growing collection of conversation highlights.